tcorbettclark/website-src/README.md

 1.1 Delete all source files and directories (anything with a leading underscore in the path segment).

 The end result is a clean output directory ready for deployment.

+Every build is a clean build.
+No caching as plenty faster enough without complexity penalty or subtle gotchas.

 # TODO